brendano/ark-tweet-nlp/README.txt

 It might not work on Mac or Linux, but will work on Windows.

+Please contact Kevin Zhao(kevinzhao53@gmail.com) if you encounter any trouble with the Windows wrapper.

 For all branches:

 CMU ARK Twitter Part-of-Speech Tagger v0.3.2